 The game was originally released for Windows, followed by Mac OS and Nintendo 64 ports.
 It also received an expansion called StarCraft: Brood War and a remastered version of the game was released in 2017.

 Release date: June 29, 2000

 Platforms: Windows, Mac OS, macOS

 After StarCraft, what followed was the sequel to Diablo – Diablo II, and it improved upon the foundation set by the original.
-It featured better 3D graphics, a more developed story, and more varied environments, making it more difficult for the game to grow stale.
+It featured better 3D graphics, a more developed story, and different environments, making it hard for the game to grow stale.